phac-nml/gnali/README.md

 ## Usage ##
 -----------

-Your input file must be of format `.csv` or `.txt`, and should contain a list of genes (as HGNC symbols) to test.
+Your input file must be of format `.csv`, `.txt`, or `tsv` and should contain a list of genes (as HGNC symbols) to test.
 It should not contain any blank lines until the end of the list.

+Example input:

+    CCR5
+    ALCAM

 If an output folder name is not specified, it will use a default name and gNALI will tell you where it is and what it's called after it finishes executing.

-Some sample genes are included in `tests/data/Genes_To_Test.txt`.

 Example commands: